raihanbabu/reCareup-Starter/README.md

 # recareup-startup
-## This is basic plugin for eliteSeba web design agency
+## This is a basic plugin for eliteSeba web design agency.